 The regional integration approach used in the CCI mass change algorithms, is using tailored sensitivity kernels.
-These kernels are designed to minimize the sum of GRACE errors, derived from empirical error variance-covariance information, and signal leakage (Groh and Horwath, 2016).
+These kernels are designed to minimize the sum of GRACE errors, derived from empirical error variance-covariance information, and signal leakage (Groh and Horwath, 2021, Döhne et al. 2023).
 Details are outlined in the CCI Phase 2 documents.